ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 nslookup bankofhamilton.com
 ```

+(or, substitute diamondbanking.com if that's what you're using.)

-You should see the _real_ IP address of the website in the response:
+You should see the IP address of the "good" website in the response:

 ```
 nslookup bankofhamilton.com